Mulenga Kapwepwe

-Mulenga Mpundu Kapwepwe (born 7 October 1958) is a distinguished Zambian author and social activist, born on October 7, 1958.
+Mulenga Mpundu Kapwepwe (born 7 October 1958) is a Zambian author and social activist.
 Kapwepwe has garnered widespread recognition for her remarkable contributions in the field of women's history, having co-founded the Zambian Women's History Museum.

 Kapwepwe's lineage is also noteworthy, being the daughter of Simon Kapwepwe, a prominent figure in Zambia's political history who served as the country's former vice-president.
 In addition to her work in preserving and promoting women's history, Kapwepwe is known for her philanthropic efforts, particularly in education.

 Kapwepwe has dedicated herself to building libraries in Lusaka, Zambia's capital city, with the aim of providing young children access to education and empowering them to shape their own futures.
 Her selfless contributions in this regard have garnered significant praise and recognition, making her a prominent figure in Zambia's social and educational landscape.

 Career

 Kapwepwe began writing her own plays early on in her career with the lack of a formal theater education.
 As an author, Kapwepwe has written a number of award-winning plays and books.
 In addition to writing and producing educational materials, short stories and plays, Mulenga has produced videos, television and radio programmes on a number of subjects.